-This means, if you’re social media savvy, you can turn your love of social media into a thriving online business by offering professional social services.
+This means, that if you’re social media savvy, you can turn your love of social media into a thriving online business by offering professional social services.

 But, as a beginner, you may wonder how you get paid work on social media.
 Can social media services translate into a successful business?
 It all starts with a niche.

-Start With A Niche
+Start With a Niche